Echo Beach

 "Echo Beach" is a song by Canadian musical group Martha and the Muffins.
 Written by band member Mark Gane, it was released as a single from their album Metro Music in 1980 and went on to reach number five in Canada, number six in Australia, and number 10 in the UK.
-It was certified gold in Canada on October 1, 1980, a month after Metro Music achieved gold status, and also won the Juno Award for Single of the Year.
+It was certified gold in Canada on October 1, 1980, a month after Metro Music achieved gold status; the song also won the Juno Award for Single of the Year.
 "Echo Beach" was the band's only significant international hit, although they had other popular singles in Canada.

-In 2003, Q magazine listed "Echo Beach" among the 1001 best songs ever.
-In 2005, it was named the 35th greatest Canadian song of all time on the CBC Radio One series 50 Tracks.